Israel: Several killed in stabbing attack | DW | 22.03.2022

 On Sunday, Israeli police said a "terrorist" stabbed and injured a police officer who was responding to an arson incident in Jerusalem.

-In the past few months, several similar attacks were reported in the West Bank and East Jerusalem — two territories that were captured by Israel in the 1967 war.
+In the past few months, several similar attacks were reported in the West Bank and the eastern part of Jerusalem — two territories that were captured by Israel in the 1967 war.

 Several Palestinians were also killed in Israeli raids recently.